Joeperdefloep/QGIS-Documentation/docs/land_degradation_development/simple_model/simple_model.rst

 .. warning::
    This is a |hard| exercise.
 Only do this if you have extra time left.
    Otherwise, go directly to the :ref:`solution <mask_script_solution>`.
-Doing this exercise will also help you with :ref:`create_rasterize_script`
+Doing this exercise will also help you with :ref:`create_rasterize_script`.

 #.
 We will create a model that we will convert to a script.
 Click